microsoft/Federal-App-Innovation-Community/topics/power-platform/solutions/powerpages-gbyte-fileupload-datalake/README.md

 ## SUMMARY: The Solution provides a way for users external to an organizational AAD tenant boundry to securely upload large Gigabyte files to that Organizations AAD secured Azure Datalake

 ## What Problem does the solution solve?
 * Organizations need to receive large files from external customers for Data AI workloads.
 But since the customers are external don’t have an organizational AAD Identity and thus dont have credentials.
-The Identity system built into Power Pages solves this problem.
+The Identity system Out-of-the-boxto Power Pages solves this problem.
 * Where  are the files stored and how are they managed?
 Azure Datalake solves this problem.

 ## Solution: Power Platform + Azure